 Congress passed Public Law 111-380 or The Reduction of Lead in Drinking Water Act, in 2010.
-It's set to go into effect Jan.
-4, 2014, which means municipalities, water districts and developers who work with and pay for water infrastructure need to be preparing.
+Effective Jan.
+4, 2014.

 Lead, a metal found in natural deposits, is commonly used in household plumbing materials and water service lines.
 The greatest exposure to lead is swallowing or breathing in lead paint chips and dust.